coduno/web/README.md

-# Coduno Web Interface
+# Coduno Landing Page

-This is Coduno's web based interface.
+This is Coduno's landing page, served from [cod.uno](https://cod.uno).